 Through new research, workshops for policy-makers, case studies, policy booklets and the annual Design Policy Monitor, SEE aims to build a bank of evidence to support public authorities to integrate design into their mainstream practice.

-Our key objective is to engage with 260 public officials across Europe over three years.
-Innovation policy-makers and programme managers can attend free workshops on themes such as design policy, business support, service innovation, social innovation and academia-industry collaboration to gain practical insight into how design can realise policy priorities.
+SEE has already delivered over fifty workshops to more than 600 policy-makers across Europe.
+Innovation policy-makers and programme managers can attend free workshops on themes such as design policy, design support, service design, social design and design management to gain practical insight into how design can realise policy priorities.
+To arrange your workshop, please contact info[at]seeplatform.eu.

 Design Policy Monitor